dmentipl/dotfiles/README.md

 Set up for macOS or Linux
 =========================

-This repository contains dotfiles and instructions on setting up a macOS or Linux (really Ubuntu) machine from scratch.
+This repository contains dotfiles and instructions on setting up a macOS or Linux (Ubuntu) machine from scratch.

 *Note: these instructions work for me.
 Caveat emptor.*